sandheaver99/github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to Sandheaver's Pages

-You can use the [editor on GitHub](https://github.com/sandheaver99/github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Here you can find links to my projects and descriptions of each.

+Pang is a exercise in recreating a Pong-like experience with a retro 70's arcade feel [Find Pang files here](https://github.com/sandheaver99/Pang)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.